Gym Design Health Safety Considerations

 Gym Accessibility:

-Ensure that the gym or fitness facility is accessible to individuals with disabilities by complying with relevant accessibility standards and guidelines.
+Ensure the gym or fitness facility is accessible to individuals with disabilities by complying with relevant accessibility standards and guidelines.

 Gym Hygiene and Sanitation: